Dem Atlas

-Joshua Ryan Turner (born May 31, 1992), better known by his stage name Dem Atlas (often stylized as deM atlaS), is an American rapper from Saint Paul, Minnesota.
-He was formally a member of the group Sifu Hotman alongside rapper Guante and producer Rube.
+Joshua Evans Turner (born May 31, 1992), better known by his stage name Dem Atlas (often stylized as deM atlaS), is an American rapper from Saint Paul, Minnesota.
+He was formerly a member of the group Sifu Hotman alongside rapper Guante and producer Rube.
 He was formerly signed to Rhymesayers Entertainment.

 Early life

 Born in Akron, Ohio, Turner moved to Minneapolis at age 4.
 He attended Eagan Senior High School.

 Music career

 In 2013, Dem Atlas self-released his debut EP, Charle Brwn.
 During 2013, Dem Atlas signed to Rhymesayers Entertainment and they re-released the Charle Brwn EP on their own imprint.
 After signing to the label, Dem Atlas joined label mate Greives' Running Wild Tour.
 In 2014 he released the Dwnr EP to critical acclaim.
 Pitchfork included it on the "Best MN Hip-Hop Releases of 2014" list.

 After releasing the EP Dem Atlas joined Atmosphere's summer tour and joined Joey Bada$$ on tour to promote the EP.
 While touring in 2014, Sifu Hotman, his collaborative project with Guante and Rube, released a studio album, Embrace the Sun.
 Dem Atlas spent the entirety of 2015 on the road touring the US and released a single, "With a Smile".
 The Village Voice included him on the "Five Rap Artists to Watch For in 2015" list.
 In 2016, he released a mixtape, MF Dem, which became an instant cult classic and featured 13 previously released instrumentals from MF Doom.
 During 2016 and 2017, Dem Atlas, served as opener from Atmosphere's Freshwater Fly Fisherman and Welcome To Colorado tours.
 In 2018, he released his debut solo studio album, Bad Actress.
 He then performed at Soundset 2018 and spent the rest of 2018 on the road touring in support of Bad Actress.
 Dem Atlas spent the entirety of 2019 on the road touring both the US and Europe.

-In 2020, Rhymesayers ended its working relationship with Dem Atlas, following allegations of sexual misconduct by various women.
+In 2020, Rhymesayers was accused of racism and sexual abuse stemming from within the organization.
+Rhymesayers ended its working relationship with Dem Atlas, following allegations of sexual misconduct and abuse.

+deM atlaS refuted the claims by providing both a written and video testimony.
+There was no formal investigation and no charges were ever filed.
 In 2021, Dem Atlas signed a management deal with San Francisco Supply.
-On November 12, 2021 deM atlaS self-released the redeMption EP.
+After a year under contract, deM atlaS and San Francisco Supply parted ways.
+On November 12, 2021, deM atlaS self-released the redeMption EP.
+Today, deM atlaS continues to do his music, working on a follow-up project to redeMption.